“How much money do you have saved in the bank? You ONLY have $2,000 to $3,000 saved? That’s NOT money!”

 Dad was an employee and an excellent at budgeting and saving.
 He was also risk averse money-wise, and he had his own personal real estate experience that turned him against land lording forever.
 According to Dad, he once had a tenant in his lower unit, an older woman.
 According to Dad, he went downstairs to collect the rent one day, and the woman slid into a supernatural trance where her eyes rolled back and her ears pointed upwards.
 From that point on Dad never wanted anything else to do with real estate investing and land lording, no matter what the upside was.

 I don’t know whether Mary suggested it, or by default I decided to ask him for a loan, but after much internal deliberation, I did and that’s when things got, how shall I say, exciting.
-I know my father and my ask lacked confidence.
+I knew my father and lacked confidence when asking him for the financial help.
 I was pretty scared actually.
-He didn’t say no immediately, but instead looked me with a blank stare and told me he’d think about it.
+He didn’t say no immediately, but instead looked at me with a blank stare and told me he’d think about it.
 I intuitively knew that instead of simple yes or no, it was going to turn into a long drawn out process, and Dad didn’t disappoint.

 Dad did, in fact, think about it.
 His thinking stretched from days to weeks which for me was like death by a thousand cuts as one of my favorite YouTube content creators often says.
 He asked me questions about my investment idea often from the other room when I least expected them.
 In some instances, we were in the same room and he’d ask me questions about it with his back to me with no eye contact.
 Yes, I know it’s odd, but it was just how he communicated with me at the time.
 At some point I told him to just forget about it, but it continued.